 The key to a killer au pair experience is finding the ultimate host family.
 This can make or break your entire stay.
 So be sure to check that the family lives in a safe area, maybe find out what their children’s ages are ahead of time, what the working hours are expected of you, and if you need any special certifications like CPR or a TEFL (Teach English as a Foreign Language certification).
 Many parents hire English-speaking au pairs so their child can learn English from you as well.
 You’ll also want to know if you will be living in their home or if they will be providing you with a separate living space.
 Write down every question you have and be sure to ask them, so you’re not surprised when you arrive.

 Visas & Salary

 There is no au pair program founded in Japan specifically.
 To work and live in Japan as an au pair, you’ll need to apply for a “Working Holiday Visa.”

 Japan accepts “Working Holiday Visas” for natives of Australia, Canada, Denmark, France, Germany, Hong Kong, Ireland, the Republic of Korea, New Zealand, Norway, and the United Kingdom.

 When entering Japan, an initial stay of six months is granted.
 The Immigration Authorities in Japan will extend the visa for another six months after an overview.
 So as long as you’re not doing anything you shouldn’t be doing, you’ll be granted to reside and work in Japan for a duration of 12 months.

-Au pairs aged 18-30 can apply for a single-entry visa, however it should be noted that when applying for a “Working Holiday Visa”, you will be asked to show proof of sufficient funds (up to $2,000) to support yourself during your beginning stages of your time in Japan as well as sufficient funds of an exit ticket out of Japan if and/or when necessary.
+Au pairs aged 18-30 can apply for a single-entry visa.
+However, it should be noted that when applying for a “Working Holiday Visa,” you will be asked to show proof of sufficient funds (up to $2,000) to support yourself during the beginning stages of your time in Japan as well as sufficient funds of an exit ticket out of Japan if and/or when necessary.

 Au Pair Salary in Japan